02 Mar 5 Things You Might Not Know About IBP on SAP HANA

 For me, this is a first: working with an application in the cloud.
 I’m convinced it’s the future of IT, but there needs to be answers to quite a few questions before it can be used without a second thought.
 Basically you end up trading control for a lower TCO and speed.
 A fair trade.
 However, a few questions need to be ironed out ahead of time.
 For example, how much say do you have over a release calendar?
 What happens to the data after you stop using the application?
 What is your recourse if the data is lost?
 How do you manage customization, if at all?
 The list goes on.
 Questions like this need to be considered before moving to the cloud can be the default position.
 I have no doubt they will all be addressed, and the cloud is the future, but we’re not there yet.

 Yeah it’s pretty cool.
 The data model, the performance, the reporting, the fact that IBP uses Excel as a front end.
 I’m all in.
 This is going to change the game for SAP, and their customers.
 Not quite today, or even maybe the near future.
 But it is coming and organizations that plan with IBP sooner rather than later will see those benefits quickly and become that much better than the competition.
 There’s a delicate balance around when to move to IBP and in what order to migrate.
 Done properly, it will truly accelerate a supply chain organization by removing the barriers created by years and years of IT limitations.
 The hardware and applications inherent in SAP’s HANA solution architecture provide a business application in IBP that users will barely notice.
 And isn’t that the whole point to begin with?

-Back to the regularly scheduled promotion.
-To join us on the journey to the future of planning with IBP, please stay in touch with us on our blog, website, webcasts, presentations and conferences.
+To join us on the journey to the future of planning with IBP, please stay in touch with us.
 We love to talk supply chain and IT with our fellow nerds, so take us up on it.